erdowell/sdp_regr/README.md

 gv2 <- gvlma(m2)
 summary(gv2)

-# Run residual distributions by predicted value and testtaker count quintiles, as well as by grade and subject
+# Run residual distributions by fitted value and testtaker quintiles, as well as by grade and subject
-# Variance remains uneven by score, size, and grade level
+# Residual variance remains uneven by score, size, and grade level
-# For model 1
+# For Model 1
 sch_scr %>% group_by(bin_yhat) %>%
   summarize(error_var = var(resid),
             error_sd = sd(resid))